Gayle King responds to backlash over Kobe Bryant sexual assault question

 "Is it complicated for you, as a woman, as a WNBA player?"
 King asks in the interview done subsequent to the death of Bryant and eight other people, including his 13-year-old daughter, in a Jan.
 26 helicopter crash in Calabasas, California.

-Leslie, a longtime friend of Bryant's, says, "It's not complicated for me at all."
+Leslie, a longtime friend of the NBA legend, says, "It's not complicated for me at all."

 Bryant was not the "kind of person that would do something to violate a woman or be aggressive in that way," Leslie says.
 "That's just not the person that I know."